interstellar/starlight/starlight/doc/Protocol.md

 ### NewHostBalance

-`NewHostBalance` is defined as the Host's balance after the payment.
+`NewHostBalance` is defined as the Host’s balance after the payment.

 If `Sender` is the party whose `Role` in the channel is `Guest`, `NewHostBalance` is defined as `HostBalance + PaymentAmount`,